farodrig/wikipedia_rpa_search/README.md

 # Robotic Researcher

 Welcome to Quandri's Robotic Researcher.
-This software allows you to extract some basic information from someone using wikipedia webpage.
+This software allows you to extract some basic information from someone using the Wikipedia webpage.

 ## Prerequisites